-The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
+The Company's functional currency is the Canadian dollar.
 The Company funds certain operations, exploration and administrative expenses by using US Dollars and Japanese Yen converted from its Canadian bank accounts.
 Management is aware of the possibility of foreign exchange risk derived from currency conversions.
-Based on the net US dollar and Japanese Yen asset and liability exposure as at May 31, 2021 a 10% fluctuation in the CAD/US and CAD/YEN exchange rates would impact the Company's earnings by approximately \$1,242,000.
+Based on the net US dollar and Japanese Yen asset and liability exposure as at May 31, 2022 a 10% fluctuation in the CAD/US and CAD/YEN exchange rates would impact the Company's earnings by approximately \$684,000.
 The Company has not entered into any agreements or purchased any instruments to hedge possible foreign exchange rate risk at this time.